-PBM shall either deny, pay, or require Plan Sponsor to pay a clean claim, as defined in W.Va.
-Code § 33-45-1, within 40 days of receipt if submitted manually or within 30 days if submitted electronically, except when: (a) another party is responsible for the claim; (b) PBM is coordinating benefits within another Plan Sponsor; (c) PHARMACY has already been paid for the claim; (d) the claim was submitted fraudulently; or (e) there was a material misrepresentation in the claim.
+PBM shall either deny, pay or require Plan Sponsor to pay a clean claim, as defined in W.Va.
+Code § 33-45-1, within forty (40) days of receipt if submitted manually or within thirty (30) days if submitted electronically, except when: (a) another party is responsible for the claim; (b) PBM is coordinating benefits within another Plan Sponsor; (c) Pharmacy has already been paid for the claim; (d) the claim was submitted fraudulently; or (e) there was a material misrepresentation in the claim.

 PBM shall maintain a written or electronic record of the date of receipt of a claim.
-PHARMACY shall be entitled to inspect the record on request and to rely on that record or any other relevant evidence as proof of the fact of receipt of the claim.
-If PBM fails to maintain an electronic or written record of the date a claim is received, the claim shall be considered received three business days after the claim was submitted based upon the written or electronic record of the date of submittal by PHARMACY.
+Pharmacy shall be entitled to inspect the record on request and to rely on that record or any other relevant evidence as proof of the fact of receipt of the claim.
+If PBM fails to maintain an electronic or written record of the date a claim is received, the claim shall be considered received three (3) business days after the claim was submitted based upon the written or electronic record of the date of submittal by Pharmacy.

-Within 30 days after receipt of a claim, PBM shall request electronically or in writing from PHARMACY any information or documentation that PBM believes will be required to process and pay the claim or to determine if the claim is a clean claim.
-PBM shall use all reasonable efforts to ask for all desired information in one request, and shall if necessary, within 15 days of receipt of the information from the first request, only seek or require additional information one additional time if such additional information could not have been reasonably identified at the time of the original request or to specifically identify a material failure to provide the information requested in the initial request.
-Upon receipt of the information requested which PBM reasonably believes will be required to adjudicate the claim or to determine if the claim is a clean claim, PBM shall either deny, pay, or require Plan Sponsor to pay the claim within 30 days.
-PBM or Plan Sponsor may not refuse to pay a claim for Covered Drugs if PBM fails to timely notify PHARMACY within 30 days of receipt of the claim of the additional information requested unless such failure was caused in material part by PHARMACY.
+Within thirty (30) days after receipt of a claim, PBM shall request electronically or in writing from Pharmacy any information or documentation that PBM believes will be required to process and pay the claim or to determine if the claim is a clean claim.
+PBM shall use all reasonable efforts to ask for all desired information in one (1) request, and shall if necessary, within fifteen (15) days of receipt of the information from the first request, only seek or require additional information one (1) additional time if such additional information could not have been reasonably identified at the time of the original request or to specifically identify a material failure to provide the information requested in the initial request.
+Upon receipt of the information requested which PBM reasonably believes will be required to adjudicate the claim or to determine if the claim is a clean claim, PBM shall either deny, pay or require Plan Sponsor to pay the claim within thirty (30) days.
+PBM or Plan Sponsor may not refuse to pay a claim for covered drugs if PBM fails to timely notify Pharmacy within thirty (30) days of receipt of the claim of the additional information requested unless such failure was caused in material part by Pharmacy.
 Provided, that nothing herein precludes PBM from imposing a retroactive denial of such claim where otherwise permitted by the Agreement unless such retroactive denial would violate subparagraph (h) of this paragraph 4.

 Interest shall accrue at a rate of 10% per annum after the claims payment period set forth in subparagraph (a) above.
-At the time the claim is paid, or within 30 days thereafter, Plan Sponsor shall pay interest owing, without necessity of demand.
+At the time the claim is paid, or within thirty (30) days thereafter, Plan Sponsor shall pay interest owing, without necessity of demand.
 The interest payment shall be accompanied by an explanation of the assessment on each claim of interest paid.

-PBM shall establish and implement reasonable policies to permit PHARMACY to promptly confirm in advance during normal business hours whether the health care services to be provided are Covered Drugs and to determine requirements applicable to PHARMACY for: (i) precertification or authorization of coverage decisions; (ii) retroactive reconsideration of a certification or authorization of coverage decisions; (iii) specific payment and reimbursement methodology; and (iv) claims processing and payment matters necessary to meet the terms and conditions of the Agreement, including determining whether a claim is a clean claim.
+PBM shall establish and implement reasonable policies to permit Pharmacy to promptly confirm in advance during normal business hours whether the health care services to be provided are covered drugs and to determine requirements applicable to Pharmacy for: (i) precertification or authorization of coverage decisions; (ii) retroactive reconsideration of a certification or authorization of coverage decision or retroactive denial of a previously paid claim; (iii) specific payment and reimbursement methodology; and (iv) claims processing and payment matters necessary to meet the terms and conditions of the Agreement, including determining whether a claim is a clean claim.